 A lot of people consider education to be finite.
 You graduate from college, and that’s it.
 Overachievers pursue Master’s degrees and PhDs, but data shows that only about 13 percent of US adults pursue graduate-level studies.

 Not everyone needs an advanced degree, but the idea that education is something you ‘complete’ isn’t all that accurate.
-From a personal standpoint, learning keeps your mind sharp.
+From a personal standpoint, learning keeps your mind sharp and helps you avoid common pitfalls like logical fallacies.
 Professionally, it can open up a broad range of opportunities you might not have access to otherwise.

 Tech, in particular, is a brutally fast-paced field.
 The software, programming languages, and standards we use shift all the time.
 If you don’t keep up with the changes, your skillset can become outdated in a matter of a few years.